 - Main Street – If you travel to Sedona, you’ll definitely want to come here at least once.
 Main Street is filled with shops, restaurants, and more.
 Simply park at a meter or in one of the many public parking lots just off the main drag.

-- Grand Canyon – A trip to the Grand Canyon is a great trip to combine with a visit to Sedona.
+- Grand Canyon – A visit to the Grand Canyon is a great trip to combine with a visit to Sedona.
 The Grand Canyon’s South Rim Entrance is only about two hours away, so I’d plan to spend a night closer to the park if you’re going to do it.
 (This is what we did last time we were here with our kids.)

 All things considered, our trip to Sedona was fantastic.
 We were able to throw the trip together in record time (for us anyway), and we loved spending time in the great outdoors.
 We’ll certainly be back, and – if we’re not with the kids – we would definitely splurge to book the same property for another wonderful stay.